Which Free Trading App is For Me?

-The Robinhood app allows users to invest and trade from their phones but does not offer money management or portfolio monitoring options.
+The Robinhood app allows users to invest and trade from their phones but does not offer money management or portfolio monitoring options like M1.
 Instead, Robinhood sticks to the basics of investing: buying and selling stocks, cryptocurrency, options, and funds.

 - M1 Finance vs. Robinhood—Deep Dive